 - 1. The newborn should be evaluated immediately after birth and reevaluated for respiratory effort, heart rate, and color every 30 seconds during the initial care until it is clear that the newborn is stable. - 2.
 Transport the stable infant in a warm environment and within an infant car seat (if available) that has been firmly secured within the ambulance. - 3.
 If there is evidence of meconium staining and the infant is not vigorous, use of endotracheal intubation to suction meconium from the trachea should be considered. - 4.
-Endotracheal intubation may be appropriate at various points, although intubation is not mandatory if ventilations by BVM are effective.
+Endotracheal intubation may be appropriate at various points, although intubation is not mandatory if ventilations are positive pressure ventilations are effective.
 Consider ETI in the following situations: - a.
 When tracheal suctioning for meconium is required - b.
 If BVM ventilation is ineffective or prolonged - c.
 When chest compressions are performed - d.
-When endotracheal administration of medications is desired - Examine for central cyanosis at the face, trunk and mucous membranes.
-Acrocyanosis of hands and feet only is usually a normal finding if the infant is vigorous, breathing, and heart rate >100.
-Monitor SpO2 in right upper extremity and apply oxygen only if SpO2 below targets of: 1 min (60-65%); 3 min (70-75%); 5 min (80-85%); and 10 min 85-95%. - 6.
+When endotracheal administration of medications is desired - 5.
+Examine for central cyanosis at the face, trunk and mucous membranes.
+Acrocyanosis of hands and feet only is usually a normal finding if the infant is vigorous, breathing, and heart rate >100. - 6.
 Positive pressure ventilation should use the minimum volume and pressure to achieve chest rise and /or achieve or maintain HR>100.
 Consider placing a gastric tube, if available, to decompress the stomach when positive pressure ventilation is required. - 7.
 Two thumb-encircling chest technique is preferred.
 Compressions and ventilations should occur in a 3:1 ratio and should be done quickly enough to provide approximately 90 compressions and 30 ventilations per minute. - 8.
-Newborns who required resuscitation are at risk for deterioration, reassess frequently. - 9.
+Newborns who required resuscitation are at risk for deterioration and should be transported in the environment that permits frequent reassessment. - 9.
 After10 minutes of continuous and adequate resuscitation efforts, discontinuation of resuscitation may be justified if there are no signs of life.

-Zero One Тwo

-Blue, pale Body pink, Extremities blue All pink

-Absent < 100 > 100

-No response Grimace Cough, sneeze

-Limp Some flexion of arms and/or legs Well flexed

-Absent Weak cry Hypoventilation Strong cry

-Blue, pale Absent No response Limp Absent Blue, paleBody pink, Extremities blueAbsent< 100
+APGAR SCORING CHART CLINICAL SIGNS Zero One Two A = Appearance (Color) Blue, pale Body pink, Extremities blue All pink P = Pulse (Heart Rate) Absent < 100 > 100 G = Grimace (Reflex Response) i, ii No response Grimace Cough, sneeze A = Activity (Muscle Tone) Limp Some flexion of arms and/or legs Well flexed R = Respiratory effort Absent Weak cry Hypoventilation Strong cry

+1Tangential foot slap

-iTangential foot slap ii Response to catheter in nostril (tested after pharynx is cleared)
+[&]quot;Response to catheter in nostril (tested after pharynx is cleared)

-CARDIAC ARREST - HYPOTHERMIA STATEWIDE ALS PROTOCOL
+CARDIAC ARREST (HYPOTHERMIA) STATEWIDE ALS PROTOCOL